genelet/mlm/README.md

 In many cases, such as the initial signup, you may sell products in *Packages*.
 A pre-defined package consists of fixed items with discount price.
 Go to *Product/Packages* to create a new empty package by specifying its name and membership type.
 Then fill it in with real items.
 The total price of a package does not have to be the sum of the included items because of discount.

 For the initial signup package, the system will always use the **intrinsic price** defined in *def_type* to calculate the BV.
 I.e., the BV will be fixed for a specific membership, whatever package's sales price is.
-Because you may adjust package's items and discount price at any time, but the BV must be kept the same in the compensation calculation.
+You may adjust package's items and discount price at any time, but the BV must be kept the same in the compensation calculation.

 #### 3.3.4) retail shopping